signature-opensource/CK-StObj/CK.Poco.Exc.Json.Engine/Export/README.md

 by most of the serialization libraries, we use a different approach: a 2-cells array with the `["type name", ...and its value...] is written.

-The core of the static void WriteAny( Utf8JsonWriter w, object o, PocoJsonExportOptions options )` method is basically a big switch case on `o.GetType()` that routes any object to its registered Oblivious type.
+The core of the static void WriteAny( Utf8JsonWriter w, object o, PocoJsonExportWriteContext wCtx )` method is basically a big switch case on `o.GetType()` that routes any object to its registered Oblivious type.
 The switch is broken into smaller pieces for better performance.